Designing Role-Playing Games that Address the Holocaust

 Article Details

-Copyright © 2023 by the International Journal of Designs for Learning, a publication of the Association of Educational Communications and Technology.
-(AECT).
+Copyright © 2024 by the International Journal of Designs for Learning, a publication of the Association of Educational Communications and Technology (AECT) and Indiana University.
 Permission to make digital or hard copies of portions of this work for personal or classroom use is granted without fee provided that the copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page in print or the first screen in digital media.
-Copyrights for components of this work owned by others than IJDL or AECT must be honored.
-Abstracting with credit is permitted.
-The IJDL site and its metadata are licensed under CC BY-NC-ND.
+Except as otherwise noted, the content published by IJDL is licensed under CC BY-NC-ND 4.0.
 A simpler version of this statement is available here.